JinayJain/fluid-sim/README.md

 This project is a parallelized implementation of the [Jos Stam paper](http://graphics.cs.cmu.edu/nsp/course/15-464/Fall09/papers/StamFluidforGames.pdf) on realtime fluid simulations.
 We use SFML, OpenACC, and C++ to implement the simulation and achieve a high performance visualization.

+Inspired by a [serial implementation](https://github.com/Driema/euler-fluid-cpp) found on GitHub.

 ## Requirements

 The following tools are required to run the project: